 The Moritz-Heyman Residency at Pignano near Volterra, Tuscany are open to emerging and established artists from the UK, for whom drawing is part of their practice.

-Pignano offers fully funded residencies available throughout the year, lasting two - three weeks, which include the use of a studio and accommodation on the Borgo Pignano estate.
-Selection for residencies will be made by a distinguished jury of artists and curators.
+Pignano offers funded residencies available throughout the year, lasting two - three weeks, which include the use of a combined studio and accommodation space on the Borgo Pignano estate in a beautiful rural Tuscan setting.

 Applications are open to alumni and faculty of the Royal Drawing School only.
 Submitted applications will be assessed by a Jury of six distinguished artists, curators and art collectors.